Target-based build systems with CMake

 Understanding visibility levels

-Let’s make the difference between PRIVATE
+Let’s make the difference between PRIVATE, PUBLIC, and INTERFACE

 visibility levels a little less abstract.